firebase/flutterfire/packages/firebase_ui_auth/doc/providers/email.md

 ## Configuration

-To support email a provider, first ensure that the "Email/Password" provider is enabled in the [Firebase Console](https://console.firebase.google.com/project/_/authentication/providers):
+To support email as a provider, first ensure that the "Email/Password" provider is enabled in the [Firebase Console](https://console.firebase.google.com/project/_/authentication/providers):

 ![Enable Email/Password Provider](../images/ui-email-provider.jpg)